unification-com/xfund-router/docs/index.md

 # Documentation

-This documentation covers the xFUND Router and OoO (Oracle of Oracles) functionality, including how to integrate the `Consumer` smart contract into your own smart contract and how to interact with the system in order to request and receive data in your smart contract.
+This documentation covers the both the xFUND Router and Finchains' OoO (Oracle of Oracles) functionality.

+There are documentation and guides covering how to integrate the `Consumer` smart contract library (required for interacting with the xFUND Router network) into your own smart contract and how to interact with the network in order to request and receive data in your smart contract from the Finchains OoO API.

 ## Guides

 1. [Quickstart](./guide/quickstart.md) - a quick introduction to getting set up
 2. [Implementation Guide](./guide/index.md) - a complete guide to integration and interaction
+3. [Finchains OoO Data API Guide](./guide/ooo_api.md) - a guide to requesting data from the Finchains OoO API.

 ## Contract APIs

-API documentation covering the functions and events within each of the three main smart contracts used by the system.
+API documentation covering the functions and events within each of the three main smart contracts used by the xFUND Router network.

 1. [Router.sol](./api/Router.md) - the contract which controls data request and fulfilment routing between Consumers and Providers.
 This contract also handles fee payment and gas